David T. Hon: Personal life

 Hon is married to Florence Shen, has sons Joshua and Reuel (an associate director at MGM who has since died) and grand children.
 He has four younger brothers Peter, Richard, Paul (a Christian missionary), and Henry.

-In 2011, Florence and Joshua founded Tern, a company directly competing with the one founded by Hon.

-Hon is interested in the arts and anthropology, plays basketball regularly, and is fluent in English and Chinese.
+Hon is interested in the arts and anthropology.
+He is good at painting, musical instruments like piano, and ballroom dancing.
+Hon plays basketball and ping-pong regularly, and is fluent in English, Mandarin and Cantonese.